Best Gun Cleaning Kits for 2022: Safe & Sound

 No solvent or lubricant included

-For the millions of firearm enthusiasts who own more than one gun, there’s the Otis Elite Cleaning Kit system.
+For the millions of firearm enthusiasts who own more than one gun, the Otis Elite Cleaning Kit system might be the best gun cleaning kit.
 This system can be used on pistols and rifles from .17 to .50 caliber, as well as all of the common shotgun gauges.
-This gun cleaning kit also works like a charm on inline muzzleloaders.
-This is a professional grade cleaning kit that includes virtually everything you’ll need to keep your firearms spotless, from front sight to recoil pad.
+This kit also works like a charm on inline muzzleloaders.
+This is a professional-grade cleaning kit that includes virtually everything you’ll need to keep your firearms spotless, from front sight to recoil pad.
 Of course, one of these best biometric gun safes on the market is also a must-have for every responsible gun owner.

 A professional grade system for the everyday gun owner